 Make sure you dry the kale leaves well before tossing them with olive oil and salt.
 This will help them crisp up nicely in the oven.

 To store kale chips, first be sure to let them cool down completely.
 This helps keep them crispy.
 Then, store them in an airtight container at room temperature for 2-3 days.

 More Tasty Kale Recipes

 Crispy Kale Chips

 - 1 bunch curly or Tuscan kale (10-12 ounces)

-Transfer the kale to 2 baking sheets, arranging the pieces in a single layer.
-Bake in the oven until crispy, about 10 minutes.
+- Transfer the kale to 2 baking sheets, arranging the pieces in a single layer.
+Bake in the oven until crispy, 15-20 minutes.
 Watch them carefully during the last few minutes as they can burn quickly.
 Remove the tray from the oven and let the chips cool before serving.
 Enjoy!